Expert Divorce Attorneys Who Understand PA Divorce Law, Berks County Courts and the People of Reading and Berks County

 - The parties can stipulate before beginning the arbitration that it is either binding or non-binding.

 - Each spouse is represented by an attorney who will guide them through the process as they meet with the arbitrator.

-- An arbitrator is bound by specific rules of the Uniform Arbitration Act.
+- PA law binds the arbitrator to specific rules of the Uniform Arbitration Act.

 - The arbitrator will: